haimbilia/BuyHub/readme.txt

     => 064045 - Admin: Adjusted amount's details are not showing on the subscription order's details at the admin's end, in case of the admin enabled the "adjust amount" option for the subscription from the settings section
     => 064084 - Seller: Net amount is not showing correctly on the order details at the seller's end => 064065 - Admin >> Reports >> Product variants: Advanced search button is not working.
+    => 064051 - Admin: Pagination is not working properly on the product listing page at the admin's end

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last